-GSV Asset Management is the owner of the "GSV" name and marks, which we are permitted to use pursuant to a non-exclusive license agreement between us and GSV Asset Management.
+GSV Asset Management is the owner of the "GSV" name and marks, which we are permitted to use pursuant to a nonexclusive license agreement between us and GSV Asset Management.
 GSV Asset Management and its principals also use and may permit other entities to use the "GSV" name and marks in connection with businesses and activities unrelated to our operations.
 The use of the "GSV" name and marks in connection with businesses and activities unrelated to our operations may not be in the best interests of us or our stockholders and may result in actual or perceived conflicts of interest.

 In the ordinary course of business, we may enter into transactions with portfolio companies that may be considered relatedparty transactions.
 To ensure that we do not engage in any prohibited transactions with any persons affiliated with us, we have implemented certain written policies and procedures whereby our executive officers screen each of our transactions for any possible affiliations between the proposed portfolio investment, us, companies controlled by us and our executive officers and directors.
-We will not enter into any agreements unless and until we are satisfied that doing so will not raise concerns under the 1940 Act or, if such concerns exist, we have taken appropriate actions to seek review and approval of our Board of Directors or exemptive relief for such transaction.
-Our Board of Directors reviews these procedures on an annual basis.